 And if you’d like to participate in or organize a discussion group around a particular book or film, let us know and we’ll try to help you coordinate!
 Again, contact Barbara via phone/e-mail listed above.

-And here is the link to the discussion thread that was happening in our Chat Room during the SoCo meeting: Zoom Chat_SoCoCulture 9.16.2020-1
+And here is the link to the discussion thread that was happening in our Chat Room during the SoCo membership meeting in September 2020: Zoom Chat_SoCoCulture 9.16.2020-1